instancio/instancio/website/docs/user-guide.md

     .create();
 ```

 This approach reduces duplication and simplifies data setup, especially for complex classes with many fields and relationships.
-More details on benefits of using models, including a sample project, are provided in the article
+More details on the benefits of using models, including a sample project, are provided in the article
 [Creating object templates using Models](/articles/creating-object-templates-using-models/).

 ## Custom Generators